b0n21en5/b0n21en5/README.md

 ### About Me

 - 👀 I'm currently working on opensource projects:)
-- 🌱 I’m currently learning Python & SQL
+- 🌱 I’m currently learning DSA in JAVA
 - 🤔 Fun Fact: I love to improve my understanding and competence at every points of life
 - 💬 Interests: Coding, Problem Solving, Cycling, Physical Workout
 - 📫 How to reach me: splittergame91@gmail.com